beerphilipp/ro-crates-deposit/notes.md

 ## Languages mapping

 - `inLanugage` is mapped to `metadata.languages[]` array and gets all the values from inLanguage
-- the mapping can happend with `inLanguage.name` property, in this case `metadata.languages[]` gets the values
+- the mapping can happen with `inLanguage.name` property, in this case `metadata.languages[]` gets the values

 ## Dates mapping

+- `temporalCoverage` is mapped to `metadata.dates.date`, and gets the value from the RO Crate

 ## Version mapping